 Why Getting Advice by Critical Illness Cover Brokers Matters

-Online quotes often skip over vital factors like your medical history, hereditary risks, and precise policy wording.
+Online quotes often overlook vital factors such as your medical history, hereditary risks, and the precise policy wording.
 And when a claim is declined, it’s often down to details that were misunderstood or missed entirely during the initial application.

 A common mistake: Buying cover without advice

-Many people who have claims turned down later discover they bought their policy without advice.
+Many people whose claims are later turned down discover they bought their policy without advice.
 This usually happens because key medical details were omitted or misunderstood.
-Without professional guidance, it’s easy to select a policy that looks suitable but fails to offer the level of protection required.
+Without professional guidance, it’s easy to select a policy that looks suitable but fails to provide the required level of protection.

 The Financial Conduct Authority (FCA) has established clear rules to help prevent this.
 Advisers must follow a rigorous process to ensure the cover recommended is appropriate and that all relevant information is considered from the outset.